Jaja-owiny/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 10-love_exponent_breath - Script prints the value of BREATH raised to the value of LOVE.
 11-binary_to_decimal - Script converts a number from base 2 to base 10.
 12-combinations - Script prints all possible combination of letters, in small letters,with exception of 'oo'.
+13-print_float - Script prints a number with two decimal places.